kavzov/testtask/README.md

 Use cli commands inside the 'tasks' container:
 - `task1` performs task 1.
 It handles cats colors info and adds the results to the database.
 - `task2` performs task 2.
 It calculates means, medians and modes of the cats tails and whiskers.
 The results are placed to the database.
-- `task3` starts socket server.
+- `task3` fires up the socket server.
 The server responses the GET request of http://localhost:8080/ping from a host HTTP client.
-- `task4` starts http server that handles GET requests with parameters from a host HTTP client and send back a JSON response.
+- `task4` fires up the server that handles GET requests with parameters from a host HTTP client and send back a JSON response.
-- `task5` starts http server that handles POST requests from a host HTTP client and adds valid data to the database.
+- `task5` fires up the server that handles POST requests from a host HTTP client and adds valid data to the database.
-- `tests` runs unit tests for both of task 4 and task 5.
+- `tests` runs unit tests for both of the task 4 and the task 5.

 Task 6 are placed in the [task_6](https://github.com/kavzov/testtask/tree/master/task_6) directory in the [text.md](https://github.com/kavzov/testtask/blob/master/task_6/text.md) file.